-33. Public Private Partnership (PPP) / Not for Profit Distributing Model (NPDM) Contracts
+33. Public Private Partnership (PPP) and Similar Contracts

 The Council has entered into five such contracts:

 Dalkeith Schools Campus

 This is a 30-year PPP contract with Dalkeith SPV Ltd for the provision and facilities management of the Campus.
 When the agreement ends in 2034 the Campus facilities will transfer to the Council with a guaranteed maintenance - free life of five years.
 The contractor does not have any right of renewal on contract expiry.
 Termination of contract is either at contract end date or following the issue of a contractor default notice of voluntary termination with one contract months' notice.